adegraw/code-project/README.md

 - Logging to both file and console for traceability
 - JSON summary report with row counts and file sizes
 - Command-line interface using `argparse`
+- Sample dump files included.
+3 CSV and 1 txt to test with multiple file ext.

 ---